uwex-learning-tech/sbplus-v3/README.md

 * Enhanced HTML page type to allow audio and to open a new tab/window instead of embed
 * Enhanced/improved Google Analytic tracking
 * Fixed table of content collapsible icon alignment (#79)
-* Collapsed section will now open if the current selected page is under it
+* Collapsed section will now open if the currently selected page is under it
 * Quiz GA completion event is now fired when it is answered
 * Fixed issue #81
 * Set all downloadable file name to its directory name